Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-2-Local.md

 1. Open your `inputs.yaml` file in Visual Studio Code (or your preferred editor) and copy the content from [inputs-local-bicep-complete.yaml][example_powershell_inputs_local_bicep_complete] into that file.
 1. Check through the file and update each input as required.
 It is mandatory to update items with placeholders surrounded by angle brackets `<>`:

     >NOTE: The following inputs can also be supplied via environment variables.
 This may be useful for sensitive values you don't wish to persist to a file.
 The `Env Var Prefix` denotes the prefix the environment variable should have.
-The environment variable is formatting is `<PREFIX>_<variable_name>`, e.g. `env:ALZ_iac_type = "bicep"` or `./accelerator/target`.
+The environment variable is formatting is `<PREFIX>_<variable_name>`, e.g. `env:ALZ_iac_type = "bicep"` or `env:TF_VAR_target_directory = "./accelerator/target"`.

     | Input | Env Var Prefix | Placeholder | Description |
     | - | - | -- | --- |